The Lunatic in the Attic – Jane Eyre and The Israeli-Arab Conflict

 From Rochester’s point of view, the bargain is obvious.
 Indeed, had he been able to, he would have kept Mrs. Rochester locked up forever.
 Once released, she brought upon him calamity and pain – disasters that only the angelic Jane was able to lovingly heal.

 Human existence is a complex tragedy, not a tale of banal morality.
 By this time in 200 years, perhaps the Arabs will have learned to control themselves.
-If not, there is always the hope that Jane may appear.
+If not, there is always the hope that Jane may appear, as the Christ-like sprite she was.

 One Reply to “The Lunatic in the Attic – Jane Eyre and The Israeli-Arab Conflict”